Reprise (film): Box office

 The film grossed approximately $1,297,260 worldwide: $514,013 in the United States and Canada, and $647,579 in other territories—including $491,785 in Norway.

 Critical response

 Reprise received generally positive reviews from Western critics.
-As of August 23, 2008, the review aggregator Rotten Tomatoes reported that 87% of critics gave the film positive reviews, based on 69 reviews.
-Metacritic reported the film had an average score of 78 out of 100, based on 10 reviews.
+As of August 23, 2008, the review aggregator Rotten Tomatoes reported that 88% of critics gave the film positive reviews, based on 82 reviews, and an average rating of 7.4/10.
+The website's critical consensus states: "With Reprise, first-time director Joachim Trier effectively captures the spirit of young adulthood, and announces his arrival as a filmmaker to be watched".
+Metacritic reported the film had an average score of 79 out of 100, based on 25 critics, indicating "generally favorable reviews".

 The film appeared on several critics' lists of the ten best films of 2008: